 We provide a perquisite allowance to our senior executives, paid semimonthly.
-From time to time, the PCC reviews the perquisite allowance program against current market trends.
 In 2016, the PCC reviewed and approved freezing and grandfathering the value of the perquisite allowance at the current amount for executives currently in the perquisite allowance program.
 All new executives will be eligible for the executive physical program and reimbursement for tax planning and preparation services, but will not receive a semimonthly perquisite allowance.
 Perquisite allowances for the named executive officers are:

 Executive Annual Allowance

 Kevin J. Wheeler \$40,000

 Charles T. Lauber 35,000

-Ajita G. Rajendra 1 20,000

 James F. Stern 40,000

 Mark A. Petrarca 35,000

 David R. Warren 16,800